Ankara: Angora goat

 The Angora goat (Ankara keçisi) is a breed of domestic goat that originated in Ankara and its surrounding region in central Anatolia.

 This breed was first mentioned in the time of Moses, roughly in 1500 BC.
 The first Angora goats were brought to Europe by Charles V, Holy Roman Emperor, about 1554, but, like later imports, were not very successful.
-Angora goats were first introduced in the United States in 1849 by Dr. James P. Davis.
+Angora goats were first introduced in the United States in 1849 by James P. Davis.
 Seven adult goats were a gift from Sultan Abdülmecid I in appreciation for his services and advice on the raising of cotton.

 The fleece taken from an Angora goat is called mohair.
 A single goat produces between 5 and 8 kg of hair per year.
 Angoras are shorn twice a year, unlike sheep, which are shorn only once.
 Angoras have high nutritional requirements due to their rapid hair growth.
 A poor quality diet will curtail mohair development.
 The United States, Turkey, and South Africa are the top producers of mohair.

 For a long period of time, Angora goats were bred for their white coat.
 In 1998, the Colored Angora Goat Breeders Association was set up to promote breeding of colored Angoras.
 Today, Angora goats produce white, black (deep black to greys and silver), red (the color fades significantly as the goat gets older), and brownish fiber.

 Angora goats were depicted on the reverse of the Turkish 50 lira banknotes of 1938–1952.